 Excess of or Fewer Than Normal Units (Overloads and Underloads) An overload is defined as registration for more than 54 units by an upperclassman or more than 51 units by a freshman.
-Classroom and laboratory courses are to be limited to 45 units for freshmen and the remaining six units should be used for frontier ("pizza") courses, PE, PA, or research.
+Classroom and laboratory courses are to be limited to 45 units for freshmen for the first two terms and the remaining six units should be used for frontier ("pizza") courses, PE, PA, or research.
 An underload is registration for fewer than 36 units.
 A student who wishes to carry an overload in any term must obtain the approval of his or her adviser and of the dean or associate dean of students.
 Petitions for overloads will not be accepted later than the last day for adding classes in any term.

 Underloads for freshmen, sophomores, and juniors must be approved by the dean or associate dean.
 Seniors may take an underload by presenting for the registrar's approval a senior underload petition and a course plan for graduation the following June, provided that the plan does not require an overload in any term.
+Incoming students who begin school in the Fall 2012 and underload will not receive a tuition reduction, only a financial aid reduction.